-The design of the Project is contextual and respectful of the RFP's larger development goals while offering a fresh and modern interpretation of the potential for healthy and sustainable housing in the neighborhood.
+The design of the project is contextual and respectful of the RFP's larger development goals while offering a fresh and modern interpretation of the potential for healthy and sustainable housing in the neighborhood.
 Proposed massing is intentionally a reflection of the general area and obviously been mindful of retention of the wetlands and creating significant green space.
-All the buildings will benefit from significant sustainable design to enhance operating efficiency and respect the natural surroundings.
+All of the buildings will benefit from significant sustainable design to enhance operating efficiency and respect the natural surroundings.
 The Project will incorporate high efficiency HVAC systems, low VOC materials, low flow water fixtures, Energy Star appliances and lighting, and enhanced thermal building envelopes.
+Buildings E & F will also be designed to achieve Passive House standards, which is among the highest levels of sustainability.